Gadaffi-24/meal-suggestion-app/README.md

 Link to YouTube Video

-//Features:
+Features:

-User can input the time of day (Morning, Afternoon, Dinner, etc.).
+1.User can input the time of day (Morning, Afternoon, Dinner, etc.).

-App suggests a meal based on the time of day.
+2.App suggests a meal based on the time of day.

-Includes a reset button to clear the input and suggestions.
+3.Includes a reset button to clear the input and suggestions.

-Error handling for invalid inputs.
+4.Error handling for invalid inputs.

-//GitHub Actions:
+5.GitHub Actions:

-Automated build and test on every push to the main branch.
+6.Automated build and test on every push to the main branch.

-//Screenshots:
+Screenshots:
 ![visual](Screenshot_20250402_121431.png)
 ![visual](Screenshot_20250402_123046.png)